Subscribe to get the GOLD IRA Blueprint Free E-Book

 How It Works: Custodians, Depositories, and Compliance

-To open a gold IRA, you need to set up a self-directed IRA (SDIRA) through a specialized custodian.
-This custodian is not just a passive administrator; they are legally required to handle:
+To open a Gold IRA, you need to set up a self-directed IRA (SDIRA) through a specialized custodian.
+This custodian is not just a passive administrator; they are legally required to handle IRS reporting, process buy and sell orders, verify asset eligibility, and manage storage logistics.

 You cannot store the gold at home or in a personal safe.
 The IRS mandates that all physical metals be held in an approved depository, such as Delaware Depository or Brink's Global Services.
 These facilities provide insurance, security, and proper chain-of-custody documentation.